 Fishing charters usually use the boat ramps in Astoria to launch crabbing adventures on the Oregon side of the river.
 So, many Columbia River crabbers have great crabbing spots like Astoria, Warrenton, the west of Hammond and out toward Clatsop Spit to set up their crab traps.

 Come winter, the drainage of the river is frozen with moderate flows in January through February.
 You can still book an Astoria Buoy 10 fishing charter and hit the waters for decent crab catches in the mild mid-winter storms.

 Summers aren’t the best time to go crabbing in the Columbia River estuary.
+Yet anglers still get some for their efforts.
+But usually not limits for all like the peak season.
 At this time of year, the hydroelectric dams up the river are open and releasing a huge amount of water and the high flows are driving the Dungies out of the estuary.

 Make your pick between crab traps, open crab rings, and closed crab pots when crabbing in Astoria or the Columbia River estuary.
 Make sure you use a rope that’s long enough to get the pot to the depths of the waters.

 Stick with crab rings if you want an easy-to-use crabbing method, but remember the rings are open and that crabs can enter and exit or, even worse, attract sea lions that steal your catch.